Come see why Bethel is right where you want to be!

 - Junior Jumpstart — High school juniors, we’ve adapted one of the Explore BC days just for you.

-Join us July 22 for our Explore Bethel College visit day.
+Join us for one of our Explore Bethel College visit days.

 - tour our park-like campus